pop-ecx/rango/README.md

 If you want to use the agent pre-[writergate](https://ziglang.org/download/0.15.1/release-notes.html#Writergate), go to the 0.14.0 branch

 Would you like to contribute?
-Feel free to open a PR or an issue (no promises on when I will be able to work on it though).
+Check out the [contributing guidelines](CONTRIBUTING.md).